aaronkw/humanbase-docs/docs/tissue-networks.rst

 IL1B in blood vessel
 ~~~~~~~~~~~~~~~~~~~~~~~~~
-We examined and experimentally verified the tissue-specific molecular response of blood vessel cells to stimulation by IL-1β (IL1B), a proinflammatory cytokine.
+We examined and experimentally verified the tissue-specific molecular response of blood vessel cells to stimulation by IL-1β (IL1B), a pro-inflammatory cytokine.
 We anticipated that the genes most tightly connected to IL1B in the blood vessel network would be among those responding to IL-1β stimulation in blood vessel cells.
 We tested this hypothesis by profiling the gene expression of human aortic smooth muscle cells (HASMCs; the predominant cell type in blood vessels) stimulated with IL-1β.

 Examination of the genes whose expression was significantly upregulated at 2 h after stimulation showed that 18 of the 20 IL1B network neighbors were among the top 500 most upregulated genes in the experiment (P = 2.07 × 10−23).
 The blood vessel network was the most accurate tissue network in predicting this experimental outcome; none of the other 143 tissue-specific networks or the tissue-naive network performed as well when evaluated by each network's ability to predict the result of IL-1β stimulation on the cells.